Homelessness in California: City of Norwalk

 On August 6, 2024, the Norwalk City Council enacted an emergency moratorium blocking new shelters, single-room occupancy hotels, public housing, and transitional housing.
 The council justified this action under the California Housing Crisis Act of 2019, which permits local governments to ban housing facilities that pose an "imminent threat" to public health and safety.
 The State Department of Housing and Community Development challenged this decision, sending Mayor Rios and other officials a violation letter that called the ordinance "unlawful."
 The state argued that Norwalk had not demonstrated any specific threats from the banned housing types or any citywide threat.
 The state government filed a lawsuit in November 2024 to try to force the city to rescind the moratorium.

 Orange County

 Orange County's homeless population grew significantly between 2017 and 2019.
 The 2017 federally mandated Point in Time count counted 4,792 homeless people, and there were 193 deaths among homeless people, primarily from drug overdoses and suicides.
 By 2019, the count identified 6,860 homeless people in the county—2,899 in shelters and 3,961 without shelter.

 Riverside County

-In January 2025, Riverside County conducted its biennially Point-In-Time Count survey which confirmed 3,990 people categorized as homeless.
+In January 2025, Riverside County conducted its biennial Point-In-Time Count survey which confirmed 3,990 people categorized as homeless.
 In 2023, the survey identified 3,725 people.
 County officials noted that the "unsheltered" component fell by 19% from the previous 2023 survey, dropping from 2,440 to 2,050.
 In March 2025, the Riverside County Board of Supervisors approved $12.6 million in state funding to clear homeless encampments along the Murrieta Creek Trail.